 National Running Day - June 6, 2012

-Sharon Rekieta, Fitness Director - 1st June 2012
+Sharon Rekieta, Fitness and Wellness Director - 1st June 2012

 To acknowledge the impact of running on the lives of so many, Wednesday, June 6, 2012 has been designated National Running Day - a day of celebration for those who already run and a day to spread encouraging words and an inviting hand to those yet to discover this healthy, beneficial and wonderful activity.